jakepearson/k/README.md

 Download the file to somewhere in your path.
 Any time you would call `kubectl ...`, call `kx ...` instead.

-`curl -OL https://raw.githubusercontent.com/jakepearson/kx/master/kx && chmod +x kx`
+`curl -OL https://raw.githubusercontent.com/jakepearson/kx/master/k && chmod +x k`